NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/methylationSeq/Seq_Tutorial.md

 diffMethPerChr(myDiff)
 ```

 After q-value calculation, we can select the differentially methylated regions/bases based on q-value and percent methylation difference cutoffs of Treatment versus control.
-Following bits of code selects the bases that have q-value < 0.01 and percent methylation difference larger than 25%.
+The code below selects the bases that have q-value < 0.01 and percent methylation difference larger than 25%.
 If you specify _type="hyper"_ or _type="hypo"_ options, you will extract the hyper-methylated or hypo-methylated regions/bases.

 ```r
 # get hyper methylated bases and order by qvalue